elenlefoll/MultiFeatureTaggerEnglish/README.md

 # The Multi-Feature Tagger of English (MFTE) in Perl v.3.0

 ## Update
 #### An improved and extended version of the MFTE in Python is currently under development.
-You can install and test the beta version here: https://github.com/mshakirDr/MFTE/ (3 April 2023)
+You can install and test the alpha version here: https://github.com/mshakirDr/MFTE/ (3 April 2023)

 ## About